Holidays off the beaten path: What's really behind voluntourism? | The China Post

 It’s summer school holidays in Europe, and people take time to relax with their families on travels, whether its lying on beaches or hiking in the mountains.
 It’s typically a time to switch off.
 But not everyone wants to spend their sudden abundance of free time this way.

-A growing number of young people seek meaningful activities to contribute to society.
+A growing number of young people seek meaningful activities to contribute to society during their holidays.
 Some even take a whole year out to travel to other parts of the world in hopes of assisting those in need.
 There’s a whole industry that now caters for those interested in “voluntourism” — people who want to visit neglected parts of the globe to help.

 But there are also many clichés that have sprung up around this concept — which covers everything from digging wells to adopting orphans — as well as real dangers associated with going to far-flung places with nothing but a back-pack in hopes of saving the world.
 Accusations of “white savior complex” and glorified “Instagram tourism” also form part of the criticisms that can be heard in the debate on volunteering abroad.
 But what is the experience like for the vast majority of those who decide to take the plunge?